The Campbell Collaboration: Improving the evidence base for social policy and practice

-This year we are holding the Global Evidence and Implementation Summit (GEIS) 2018 in Melbourne, together with the Centre for Evidence and Implementation.
+Next year we are holding the What Works Global Summit (WWGS) 2019 in Mexico, together with Coneval.

-In additional to the training sessions being held in Melbourne at GEIS 2018, we have run stand-alone workshops in countries all over the world.
+In additional to the training sessions being held in Mexico at WWGS 2019, we have run stand-alone workshops in countries all over the world.
 See our Events page for more information.

 What is a systematic review?A systematic review is a key step towards finding what works.
 It uses transparent and explicitly defined procedures to find, evaluate and synthesize the results of relevant research.
 The process is designed to minimize bias and to give as accurate as possible an indication of the effect of an intervention or program.